pitchmuc/launchpy/docs/synchronizer.md

 * It will check each ruleComponent if it can be found (based on Name)
   * If the ruleComponent name cannot be found in the target property : return `False`
   * If the ruleComponent name is found and the settings are different : return `False`
-  * If all ruleComponent names have been found and their settings are identical : return `True`
+  * If all ruleComponent names have been found and their settings are identical :
+    * If ruleComponent is an event :
+      * If the rule_order attribute is the same return `True` else return `False`
+    * If the ruleComponent is an action :
+      * If the timeout attribute is the same return `True` else return `False`
+    * neither an action or event ruleComponent : return `True` as settings are identical.

 For Data Elements:
 * It will check if the Data Element name can be found : return `False` if not found